SOLSTICE IN THE PARK Sunday June 21, 2026

 Solstice Mural Sign: Hanna Gundrum (Little House Ink)

-Pageant Players: Dawei Chen, Charlotte Church, Annie Finch, Ben Freeman, Sierra Gamble, Sean Ivy, Yann Mic, Shlomit Oren, Sean, Lizzie Markson, Marisol Rosa-Shapiro, Jamie Roach, Ania Upstill
+Pageant Players: Dawei Chen, Ben Freeman, Sierra Gamble, Joshua Holden, Shlomit Oren, Lizzie Markson, Yann Messager, Marisol Rosa-Shapiro, Jamie Roach, Ania Upstill

 Dancers: Shan Y Chuang & Hannah Jew

-Makers: Wini Mae Bettenburg, Matt Castanos, Deborah Chi, Sasha Depedro, Zoe Depedro, Logan Desimone, Sabine Feuilloley, Kim Fondu, Sierra Gamble, Mark Gilman, Hannah Gundrum, Julia de Guzman, George Hagen, Charlotte Key, Mimi Lien, Yann Mic, Kyle Mitchell, Cameron Mussar, Ingrid Norton, Soraya Perry, Cami Recalde, Jamie Roach, Pip Ryan, Rachel Schmitt, Lauren Sharpe, Neely Shearer, Casper Ter Kuile, Jordan Lee Thomas, Evan Walden, and others.
+Makers: Wini Mae Bettenburg, Matt Castanos, Deborah Chi, Sasha Depedro, Zoe Depedro, Logan Desimone, Sabine Feuilloley, Kim Fondu, Sierra Gamble, Mark Gilman, Hanna Gundrum, Julia de Guzman, George Hagen, Drew Hardin, Charlotte Key, Mimi Lien, Yann Messager, Kyle Mitchell, Cameron Mussar, Ingrid Norton, Soraya Perry, Cami Recalde, Jamie Roach, Pip Ryan, Rachel Schmitt, Emily Sernaker, Lauren Sharpe, Neely Shearer, Casper Ter Kuile, Jordan Lee Thomas, Ben Taylor, Evan Walden, Carly Wood, and others.

-Special Thanks: FiDi Creatives, Brooklyn Public Library Open Air University, Mountaine Jonas, Alight Theater Guild, Jarrad Rook and Emack & Bolio’s, Terri Seligman, Maria Carrasco and Prospect Park Alliance, Breezy Sommer, and all others that supported us.
+Special Thanks: FiDi Creatives, Brooklyn Public Library Open Air University, Mountaine Jonas, Alight Theater Guild, Jarrad Rook and Emack & Bolio’s, Terri Seligman, Maria Carrasco and Prospect Park Alliance, Breezy Sommer, Val Weisler, Ky Dates, Debbie Holloway, Joel Richardson, and all others that supported us.

 Copyright © 2026 Solstice in the Park - All Rights Reserved.